ypelud/flutter_simple_permissions/README.md

   /// Request a [permission] and return a [Future] with the result static Future<bool> requestPermission(Permission permission);

-  /// Open app settings on Android and iOs static Future<bool> openSettings();
+  /// Open app settings on Android and iOS static Future<bool> openSettings();

   /// Get iOs permission status